LucaPisl/opinion-dynamics-simulation/README.md

 # Opinion Dynamics Simulation
 This research explores how people's opinions shift and spread through social networks using a computer simulation technique called Agent-Based Modeling.
 By creating a dynamic model that mimics real-world social interactions, we investigate how individuals influence each other's perspectives.
 The simulation examines how opinions transform over time, tracking processes like consensus-building, growing disagreements, increasing polarization, and the conditions that might trigger unexpected social upheavals.

+## Requirements

+You need to install some python libraries using python pip in order to satisfy the imports in the program.

+`pip install pandas numpy seaborn matplotlib networkx mesa plotly scipy nbformat`

+If you cannot use pip to install python packages globally, create a python virtual environment (venv) and run the notebook with that.
+Tutorials are available online.

 ## Additional information

 ### What's working